Dr. Geoffrey M. Thomas

 Since his appointment by the Board of Trustees as Superintendent of Madison School District 321 on July 1, 2001, Dr. Geoffrey M. Thomas has been instrumental in promoting increased academic achievement and providing improved facilities for children.

-Rexburg has seen significant growth during his tenure - Dr. Thomas has successfully planned for the influx of over 1,400 new students over fourteen years.
-Thomas has overseen the construction, remodeling and expansion of several schools, including a new high school and two new elementary schools.
-He has also built and maintained positive relationships with business and community leaders, including strong ties with Brigham Young University Idaho.
+Rexburg has seen significant growth during his tenure - Dr. Thomas has successfully planned for the influx of over 1,500 new students over sixteen years.
+Thomas has overseen the construction, remodeling and expansion of several schools, including a new high school, two new elementary schools and an alternative middle school.
+He has also developed and maintained positive relationships with business and community leaders, including strong ties with Brigham Young University Idaho.

 Under his leadership, Madison is consistently among the top five Idaho school districts in academic student achievement.
 Madison is a state leader in offering Advanced Placement and Dual Enrollment courses, pre and after school programs, providing ever expanding opportunities for gifted and special needs children, and boasting the best fine arts offerings statewide.